ARC Directors & Staff

 Brian is an Associate Professor at the University of California, Davis.
 He holds a doctorate in ecology and a master’s in conservation ecology and sustainable development.
 Brian has focused his career on the study of anthropogenic impacts to amphibian and reptile populations and he continues to conduct research on the threats that most affect these species in North America.
 His involvement with the Amphibian and Reptile Conservancy began in 2003, even before the organization itself came into being, when he first joined Partners in Amphibian and Reptile Conservation and became engaged in regional and national efforts to support conservation of these species.

 Holmes began his conservation career with The Nature Conservancy of Tennessee (1998-2003) where he quickly advanced from Land Steward to Zoologist before being tapped as Conservation Planning Manager and then Director of Conservation Planning.
 During his five-year tenure with TNC, Jeff led or participated in numerous field studies and played a key role in the development and utilization of innovative conservation planning tools and protocols both within Tennessee and throughout the southeastern United States.
-Since leaving The Nature Conservancy in 2003 to become to work as a private contractor, Holmes has led cutting-edge projects to design and implement universal conservation planning tools and protocols that are compatible across multiple agencies and organizations at multiple scales, regardless of land-use priorities.
+Since leaving The Nature Conservancy in 2003 to work as a private contractor, Holmes has led cutting-edge projects to design and implement universal conservation planning tools and protocols that are compatible across multiple agencies and organizations at multiple scales, regardless of land-use priorities.